harleytran1902/UK-EU-Trade-Network-Analysis-2019-2022-/README.md

 ## 5. Results
 - The overall network remained highly connected between 2019 and 2022, meaning that trade relations did not collapse despite major global events.
 - However, the internal structure changed noticeably.
-- Regional clusters became stronger, especially among Nordic, Baltic, and Southern European countries, suggesting that trade became more regionalized after global disruptions.
+- Strengthening regional clusters suggest countries are reducing dependency on central trade hubs, especially among Nordic, Baltic, and Southern European countries, likely as a response to geopolitical uncertainty
 - Germany, Poland, France, and Italy remained the most central countries in the network, with balanced and widely distributed trade connections.
 - The UK remained an important node, but its centrality decreased slightly after Brexit.
 This suggests that the UK still trades with many partners, but plays a smaller role as a bridge between different parts of the European trade system.
 - Trade data also shows that the UK’s imports grew faster than exports during this period, leading to a widening trade deficit and reinforcing the idea that structural changes in the network were happening alongside economic changes.

 ## 6. Conclusion
 - This project shows that network analysis can reveal patterns that are not visible when looking at trade volume alone.
 - Even though the European trade system stayed connected, its structure shifted toward stronger regional clusters, and the UK’s influence in the network decreased slightly after Brexit.
 - The project demonstrates how combining data cleaning, network analysis, and visualization can turn complex economic data - into clear insights.

+## 7. Strategic Implications (Business recommendations)
++ Companies should diversify supply chains beyond traditional hubs like the UK
++ Regional trade partnerships may become more critical for resilience
++ Market entry strategies should consider emerging regional clusters rather than pan-European assumptions